Do you suffer from UTIs?

 100% confident recommending them to our patients."

-Many consumers are bunaware that cranberries alone or cranberry extracts
+Many consumers are unaware that cranberries alone or cranberry extracts

 do not contain nearly the amount of the active ingredient: A2 type proanthocyanidins.